x-govuk/govuk-accessibility-mistakes-forms/app/examples/tabs/index.md

 tags: "Design"
 mistake:
 - description: This example can happen when showing information about a user that they need to compalre.
-  link: /examples/tabs/mistake
+  link: mistake
   height: 500px
   reason: Tabs, like accordions, can be a symptom of unstructured content design.
 It also does not act as a tab in mobile view so is a unequal experience.

 improvement:
-- link: /examples/tabs/improved
+- link: improved
   height: 650px
   reason: Using a definition list means that what is visually shown on the page is more aligned with what is read out on a screen reader.